-Fortunately, people are smart enough to understand the difference.
+Fortunately, people are smart enough to understand the difference, and more and more people are starting to look for WhatsApp alternatives for privacy.
 As the Internet grows up, people understand that they have to stop feeding the surveillance machine - independent from whether they believe they have something to hide or not.

 Hence, the recent rise of users of privacy-friendly alternatives.

 New tools have made protecting your private data very easy.
 Email services like Tutanota, chat apps like Signal, cloud services like Tresorit are just a few that integrate encryption seamlessly into their services so that users don’t have to think about how the encryption works.